 In the dead of night when you’re desperately trying to calm your screaming baby, take stock and remember this is not forever.
 You may temporarily be lost in a haze of reflux, nappies and night feeds but this won’t be it – for always.

 Embrace those first smiles, that first giggle, the pure love in your baby’s eyes.
 That makes up for everything else they may well throw at you!

 Another important thing new mums try to do is keep up.
 Not taking time for themselves or time to adjust to this HUGE new way of life.

 Take time out for yourself

 I made the mistake of trying to carry on regardless.
-Keep up my work, keep up my social life, keep up the house decorating, all while learning how to be a mummy.
+Keep up with my work, keep up my social life, keep up the house decorating, all while learning how to be a mummy.
 I should have just taken time out for myself and taken a step back from it all.

-If you don’t there’s a chance you’ll simply burn out and then you’ll be no good to anybody.
+If you don’t, there’s a chance you’ll simply burn out and then you’ll be no good to anybody.

 Find your support network and use them.
 Whether it’s your husband, partner, friends, family or all of the above; they are ready to help unburden that heavy load you may well be carrying.

 Perfection does not, has not and will not exist